Plekksaabas/rabbitMQ2/README.md

 > **user**: guest, **password**: guest

 ## sending test messages
 You can send test messages using rabbitMQ CLI and by browser
+Prerequisite: queue must exist.
+For some reason you can't create queues on the browser, however here is the command to run in the docker container:
+`abbitmqadmin declare queue name=queue`
 ### message options

 * **durable**: A boolean flag that indicates whether the queue should be durable, meaning that it will survive a broker